apache/geode/geode-apis-compatible-with-redis/README.md

 [1] - UNLINK is implemented as a synonym to DEL and does not unlink asynchronously.
 [2] - SLOWLOG is implemented as a NoOp.
-[3] - Redis accepts Longs as the parameters for the HSCAN command.
-The Geode APIs compatible with Redis only accept Integer values.
-Values out of the range of the 32-bit integer type will throw an exception.
+[3] - Redis accepts 64-bit signed integer for the cursor and COUNT parameters be represented as an integer for the HSCAN command.
+This operation is limited to 32-bit integer values.